 - Relax with a book and binoculars to keep an eye on the myriad birds.

-- Gentle safari in Mosi-oa-Tunya National Park.
+- Go on a game drive in Mosi-oa-Tunya National Park.

 - Get a shot of a lunar rainbow at full moon when the spray is high enough.

 After a safari in tented camps, you might want to check into an upscale hotel with air conditioning, room service and a swimming pool.
-Or continue your immersion in the bush by going upstream to a laidback river lodge on the Zambezi.
+Or continue your immersion in the African bush by going upstream to a laidback river lodge on the Zambezi.

-Easily Combined with Other Safari Destinations
+5. Combines Easily with Top Safari Destinations